October 27, 2020 Posted In Wrongful Death

 California law also enables you to seek compensation for your non-economic damages.
 These are losses that are not financial but that still significantly affects your family.
 They include the mental anguish and distress of losing a family member, the loss of that relative’s love and companionship, loss of consortium, grief, and suffering.
 A jury can award any amount it sees fit in noneconomic damages during a wrongful death claim.

 Before you can receive financial compensation for the loss of a loved one in California, you or your personal injury attorney will have to prove liability.
 It will be your side of the case that has to prove the defendant’s fault for the accident that caused your relative’s death.
-Common causes of wrongful death include motor vehicle accidents, violent crimes, unintentional poisoning, drowning, defective products and medical malpractice.
+Common causes of wrongful death in San Bernardino include motor vehicle accidents, violent crimes, unintentional poisoning, drowning, defective products and medical malpractice.

 A lawyer can identify the cause of your loved one’s death.
 Then, your lawyer can help you prove liability through evidence such as witness statements, experts, accident reconstruction, medical records and police reports.
 Your lawyer can help you gather enough evidence to meet the burden of proof for your California wrongful death claim.

 As is the case with all personal injury cases in California, your family will have no more than two years to file a wrongful death claim under the state’s statute of limitations.
-Unlike a personal injury claim, however, the clock will start counting down on the date of your loved one’s death – not necessarily the date of the accident.
+Unlike a San Bernardino personal injury claim, however, the clock will start counting down on the date of your loved one’s death – not necessarily the date of the accident.
 Don’t wait to file your wrongful death claim.
 If you do not file within two years, the courts in California will most likely refuse to hear your case.